AMSP-04/NETN-AIS/NETN-AIS.md

 The UTC time value in AIS message types is:

 - the number of wall clock seconds since 1 Jan 1970 (when using `wall clock time` ) or
-- the number of logical seconds since the start of the simulation (when using `logical time`).
+- the number of logical seconds since the start of the simulation when time is equal to zero (when using `logical time`).

 In most cases UTC time is in relation to an AIS position update.